alkenderesi/next-game-bot/README.md

 # game-vote-bot
-Discord bot for voting on games :video_game:
+Discord bot for voting on the next game :video_game: